 Open plan workspaces are also financially beneficial.
 As Lorne Somerville from Barfoot and Thompson commercial leasing explains, “the more open space you are able to use, the lower the per person sq/m overall, and therefore potentially lower the cost of the lease.”

 But, like all revolutions, the path to success isn’t all smooth sailing.
-Many workers find open-plan, agile, and activity-based workplaces noisy and distracting.
+Many workers find open-plan, agile, and activity-based workplaces have an overwhelming level of distracting office noise.
 All the loud phone calls, noisy office equipment, and cross-desk chat can cause decreased productivity, compromised concentration, and even serious mental health and wellbeing issues.
-How can you solve this problem, especially if you have a large team?
+It can be hard to know how to reduce office noise, especially if you have a large team.

-Here at SmartSpace we have more than a few noise-reduction tricks and options up our sleeves.
+Here at SmartSpace we have more than a few office noise-reduction tricks and options up our sleeves.

 1. Fight fire with fire

-This may sound counterproductive, but one of the simplest ways to combat noise is with other noise.
-Office din can be masked and muffled with sound such as white noise, whale song, music, or the sounds of nature.
+This may sound counterproductive, but one of the simplest ways to combat office noise is with other noise.
+Office noise can be masked and muffled with sound such as white noise, whale song, music, or the sounds of nature.